kaust-rccl/ksl-docs/docs/source/job_schd/slurm/commands.rst

 ================

 Slurm offers various commands and utilites for interacting with a cluster.
-The following sections list the fundamental commands that every user on KSL computational platforms should be familiar with.
+The following sections list fundamental commands every user of KSL computational platforms should be familiar with.

 Slurm utilities
 ===============